Sicilian Ceramics Intertwined with Traditions of Tonnarotti and Carretto Siciliano

 The red tuna of the Mediterranean is universally recognized as one of the best tunas, however fishing for it has been forbidden for a number of years because the fish were nearing extinction.
 The old Sicilian tradition of harvesting migrating tuna called la mattanza, occurred every year from the beginning of May until the end of June.
 The ancient technique involved a series of ‘tunnels’ or tonnara made up of high nets secured with big iron anchors.
 This created a path where the female tunas entered followed by the male tuna into what is known as camera della morte or ‘the death chamber’.
 Then the tuna fishers called tonnarotti–sometimes there are as many as 200–pull up the nets with the tunas, then harpoon them and throw them on the big ships.
 All these actions together are called armare una tonnara, literally ‘to equip tuna-fishing nets”.

-Maison Altieri ceramic homage to tuna fishing tradition.
+Maison Altieri Sicilian ceramics homage to tuna fishing tradition.
 Photos: Ignazio Altieri.

 Maison Altieri produced a set of dishes a perfect reproduction of the most important 19th Century Sicilian décor, a foliage of acanthus leaves with the inclusion of a flower.
 This pattern is developed with the most refined technique of tiles also known internationally as “faïence”.
 This dinner set is the most prestigious of the collection and was used in the oldest by the most aristocratic families of Sicily.